 It won’t happen overnight — like any skill, it takes practice.
 It might take a few weeks for kids to grab the beat.
 But it’s ultimately a fun way to get the whole family moving.

 Clapping is a pretty fundamental method of setting or keeping a rhythm, and so clapping games are a good way to develop that skill.
-Patty Cake and Miss Mary Mack are perennial favorites, but games can also incorporate toys and an element of sharing according to Iacarino who has a favorite of her own.
+Again, “Patty-Cake” and “Miss Mary Mack” are perennial favorites, but games can also incorporate toys and an element of sharing, according to Iacarino, who has a favorite of her own.
 “Sit on the floor in a circle, and tap the floor four times,” suggests Iacarino.
 “Have a little something to pass — a bean bag or a small toy.”
-As the children tap, they say a rhyme: “one-two-three-four put it on your neighbor’s floor.”
-On the word “neighbors floor,” the kids pass an object in one direction.
-If there are enough objects for everyone, they might recieve one from the other side.
+As the children tap, they say a rhyme: “One-two-three-four put it on your neighbor’s floor.”
+On the phrase “neighbor’s floor,” the kids pass an object in one direction.
+If there are enough objects for everyone, they might receive one from the other side.
 The game progresses in a loop.

 “It’s really hard for little kids to jump and all land at the same time,” explains Taylor.
 “We practice something called a sauté.
 It’s just jumping up and down.
-So we do we’ll do eight jumps and then seven claps.
-We’ll jump 1-2-3-4-5-6-7-8 and then we’ll stop jumping and just clap our hands on the beat seven times.
+So we’ll do eight jumps and then seven claps.
+We’ll jump 1-2-3-4-5-6-7-8, and then we’ll stop jumping and just clap our hands on the beat seven times.
 And we’ll do that in two groups, so one group can jump while the other group claps.
 They can feel it with different parts of their body and actually listen to the beat.
 Because when you are talking about learning how to be more rhythmic, it’s about listening to what is going on.
 It helps them hear it and feel it in different ways, and that usually helps it sink in a little better.”

 Kids with some finer motor skills can graduate to keeping the time on a drum or xylophone.
-It requires hand eye coordination, aim, restraint, timing, and motor planning.
+It requires hand-eye coordination, aim, restraint, timing, and motor planning.